-- 3.1 The Provider must disenrol a Service User if: - the Service User chooses to exit the CPAM Service, leaves the district, or is managed by another provider; - (b) the Service User dies; or - (c) the Service User is non-compliant or has not attended the CPAM Service. - 3.2 If clause 3.1(b) applies, the Provider's obligation to disenrol the Service User arises when the Provider is informed that the Service User has died. - 3.3 Unless otherwise agreed and advised by the DHB, the maximum number of Service Users that the Provider may provide CPAM Services to is 50.
+- 3.1 The Provider must disenrol a Service User from the CPAM Service if: - (a) the Service User chooses to exit the CPAM Service, leaves the DHB's Geographical Area, or is managed by another provider; - (b) the Service User dies; or - (c) the Service User is non-compliant or has not attended the CPAM Service. - 3.2 If clause 3.1(b) applies, the Provider's obligation to disenrol the Service User arises when the Provider is informed that the Service User has died. - 3.3 Unless otherwise agreed and advised by the DHB, the maximum number of Service Users that the Provider may provide CPAM Services to is 50.

-4.1 The Provider must provide CPAM Services to Service Users at all times when the Provider's Premises is open for normal business, subject to the conditions set out in clause 7 of Schedule 2 and the availability of an accredited Pharmacist.
+4.1 The Provider must provide CPAM Services to Service Users at all times when the Provider's Premises is open for normal business, subject to the conditions set out in clause 11 of Schedule 1 and the availability of an accredited Pharmacist.

-- 5.1 The Provider must provide CPAM Services in accordance with Schedule 2 and, in particular, clauses 2 to 5 of Schedule 2, if applicable. - 5.2 The services the Provider must provide as part of providing CPAM Services include: - (a) obtaining the consent of the Service User to be registered with the Provider for the CPAM Service; - (b) documenting Medical Practitioner consent to be involved in the CPAM Service and acceptance of the CPAM Service standing order; - (c) undertaking Service User assessment each time the test is undertaken in order to establish the Service User's history and any symptoms, and if any Service User factors may influence the results (eg, a missed dose of warfarin); - (d) performing the INR test using a drop of blood on the test strip of an approved testing device using an approved decision support tool; - (e) dose adjustment made by the supervising Pharmacist supported by an approved decision support tool with a validated dosing algorithm supported by published data; - (f) giving the Service User the results of the test and providing advice on the dose of warfarin to take each day until the next test as a hard copy dosing calendar;
+- 5.1 The Provider must provide CPAM Services in accordance with clauses 3 to 6 of Schedule 1. - 5.2 The services the Provider must provide as part of providing CPAM Services include: - (a) obtaining the consent of the Service User to be registered with the Provider for the CPAM Service; - (b) documenting Medical Practitioner consent to be involved in the CPAM Service and acceptance of the CPAM Service standing order; - undertaking Service User assessment each time the INR test is undertaken in order to establish the Service User's history and any symptoms, and if any Service User factors may influence the results (eg, a missed dose of warfarin); - (d) performing the INR test using a drop of blood on the test strip of an approved testing device using an approved decision support tool; - (e) dose adjustment made by the supervising Pharmacist supported by an approved decision support tool with a validated dosing algorithm supported by published data; - (f) giving the Service User the results of the INR test and providing advice on the dose of warfarin to take each day until the next INR test as a hard copy dosing calendar;

-- (g) giving the Service User counselling and education about warfarin medication, when required, using an approved Warfarin Education Programme; - (h) electronically providing the Medical Practitioner with information on the results of the monitoring and changes to the warfarin regime; - requesting medical review by the Service User's Medical Practitioner if any INR is less than 1.5 and more than 4.0; - (j) contacting the Service User's Medical Practitioner directly if the Pharmacist is concerned about the Service User's symptoms, results, or the dose recommendation; - (k) keeping a full record of the Service User's care management plan as provided by the approved online decision support tool; - (I) undertaking quality assurance activities (in accordance with clause 7); - (m) auditing anti-coagulant management by regularly monitoring anti-coagulant control of individual patients and cumulative results using approved decision support software; - auditing compliance for timeliness of testing in order to identify Service Users with compliance issues using the approved decision support software; - (o) recording the incidence of adverse events (in particular the incidence of bleeding) including hospital admissions using the approved decision support software; and - (p) sending the results to a laboratory test repository, if available, via Healthlink.
+- (g) giving the Service User counselling and education about warfarin medication, and when required, using an approved Warfarin Education Programme; - (h) electronically providing the Medical Practitioner with information on the results of the monitoring and changes to the warfarin regime; - (i) requesting medical review by the Service User's Medical Practitioner if any INR test result is less than 1.5 or more than 4.0; - (j) contacting the Service User's Medical Practitioner directly if the Pharmacist is concerned about the Service User's symptoms, results, or the dose recommendation; - (k) keeping a full record of the Service User's care management plan as provided by the approved online decision support tool; - (I) undertaking quality assurance activities (in accordance with clause 7); - (m) auditing anti-coagulant management by regularly monitoring anti-coagulant control of Service Users and cumulative results using approved decision support software; - auditing compliance for timeliness of testing in order to identify Service Users with compliance issues using the approved decision support software; - (o) recording the incidence of adverse events (in particular the incidence of bleeding) including hospital admissions using the approved decision support software; and - (p) sending the results to a laboratory test repository, if available, via Healthlink.